VoiceThread/nativescript-plugins/packages/nativescript-transcoder/README.md

 [![npm](https://img.shields.io/npm/v/@voicethread/nativescript-audio-recorder?style=flat-square)](https://www.npmjs.com/package/@voicethread/nativescript-transcoder)

-This plugin provides video transcoding functionality for Android API 21+ and iOS 4+ and supports modifying the video's resolution, frame rate (iOS only).
-Other utilities such as stitching and layering multiple videos may be added in the future.
+This plugin provides a few audio/video transcoding functions for Android API 21+ and iOS 4+.

+*transcode* allows you to transcode an input video/audio file to a specified height/width and produces an Mp4 file with H264 video and AAC audio encoding.  iOS also supports modifying the video frame rate along with some audio settings.

+*mergeMp4Files* will merge a series of Mp4 files to produce a single Mp4 file from all input Mp4 files provided.
+For iOS, this function currently requires that all mp4 input files have audio and video tracks.

+For Android, *convertAudioToMp4* will convert natively supported audio files to produce an Mp4 with AAC audio encoding.

-For both Android and iOS, the transcoded video files will be saved as an MP4 file using h264 and AAC encoding.
+For both Android and iOS, all function outputs will be saved as an Mp4 file using h264 and AAC encoding.

 ## Installation